underdogio/redux-rest-data/README.md

 Follow these steps when publishing a new version of this library:

-1. Determine if the changes that are being publish are part of a [major, minor, or patch](https://docs.npmjs.com/about-semantic-versioning) release.
+1. Determine if the changes that are being published are part of either a [major, minor, or patch](https://docs.npmjs.com/about-semantic-versioning) release.

 2. Update the API documentation by running `yarn docs`, committing the changes, and pushing to master.

-3. Run `yarn version --(major|minor|patch)`.
+3. Run `yarn version --(major|minor|patch)` with the release type determined in Step 1.
 For example, run `yarn version --patch` for a patch release.

 4. Push the newly created tag and updated `package.json` with `git push && git push --tags`.